 In Stage 3C, a liver tumor is growing into another organ (not including the gallbladder).
 A tumor could also be pushing into the outer layer of the liver.

 In Stage 4A, there are one or more tumors of any size in the liver.
 Some have reached blood vessels or nearby organs.
 Cancer is also found in nearby lymph nodes.

 Cancer that has metastasized to a distant organ, such as to the colon or lungs, is considered stage 4B.

 There’s no cure for advanced liver cancer, but treatment can help slow its spread and ease symptoms.
-Your doctor will recommend a treatment based on how many tumors are found and where they are.
-If there are too many tumors or they’re difficult to get to, you’ll have fewer options.
-Other key factors to consider include any previous treatments you’ve had, the health of your liver, and your overall health.
+Your doctor will recommend a treatment based on where your cancer has spread and how well your liver still works.

 Treatments for metastatic liver cancer can include the following:

 - immunotherapy to boost your immune system’s response against the cancer

 - targeted drugs like Nexavar and lenvatinib (Lenvima) to block the signals and new blood vessels that can help cancer cells grow and multiply